microbiome/OMA/06_packages.md

 - [Tools for Microbiome Analysis](https://microsud.github.io/Tools-Microbiome-Analysis/)
   site listed over 130 R packages for microbiome data science in 2023.
-Many of these do not directly support the data containers used in this book but can be used with minor conversions between formats.
+Many of these are not in Bioconductor, or do not directly support the data containers used in this book but can be used with minor modifications.

-## Data ecosystem

-Section \@ref(example-data) links to various open microbiome data resources that support this framework.